 Another set of cables connects the remaining positive and negative terminal to whatever you are connecting the batteries to.
 Connected batteries should have the same voltage and amp rating.

-Recreation vehicles are usually stored away for months during the winter.
-Batteries naturally discharge over time so your battery will go flat if you don’t look after it.
+Recreational vehicles are usually stored away for months during the winter.
+Batteries naturally discharge over time, so your battery will go flat if you don’t look after it.

 This will affect the life of your battery.
 Freezing kills flooded cell batteries.
 A charged battery cannot freeze.

 AGM batteries resist damage from freezing better than flooded cell batteries, but it is important to prevent it from happening.

 Consider removing your batteries from the vehicle and taking them home with you.
 Check the voltage every month and charge it if it falls below 80%.
 An overnight charge should be sufficient.
 If it is not possible to take the batteries out of your rig, you will need to take a few precautions to keep your batteries alive.

 Firstly, disconnect your house batteries.
 Appliances such as radios, refrigerators, smoke detectors, and propane detectors consume tiny milliamps over time which can drain your battery.
 Just because everything is off doesn’t mean it doesn’t consume some form of wattage.

 Charge the batteries as they naturally discharge.
 If you can gain access to your rig while in storage, ensure that you charge your battery fully once a month.